Will Smith Player Props: Dodgers vs. Phillies

 Will Smith At The Plate

-- Smith is batting .305 with eight doubles, nine home runs and 28 walks.
+- Smith has eight doubles, nine home runs and 28 walks while batting .297.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.